ivanlau1357/my-express/README.md

 Testing Step(require using postman):

-  For Testing Step 1, 2 are querying in mongoDB
+  For Testing Step 1, 2 are querying in mongoDB<br />
   For Testing Strp 3, 4 are querying in elastic search

   Reason why storing in two platform